 If you have additional questions about applying to the program contact us at firstname.lastname@example.org.

 Application materials for both the M.A. and Ph.D. degree are due on November 19th for all applicants.

 Every year, the faculty and the Graduate Studies Committee evaluate the pool of applicants and identifies students who are eligible for fellowships-- this is funding for graduate study provided by the Ohio State University.
-Eligibility is defined by the university as academic excellence, which includes course grades, GRE scores, theses, presentations, and other measures of academic achievement.
+Eligibility is defined by the university as academic excellence, which includes course grades, theses, presentations, and other measures of academic achievement.
 The faculty in the department also evaluate how well each applicant fits with current research programs.
 University Fellowship information can be found on the Graduate School's website.

 The Department of Anthropology also strongly encourages applicants to apply for the National Science Foundation Graduate Research Fellowship Program (GRFP), which provides a three-year annual stipend along with a cost-of-education allowance.
 Applications to the GRFP are due in late October and are restricted to a single application in either the first or second year of study..

 Applicants should also note that graduate students may be considered for a Graduate Teaching Associate Appointment, and will be eligible to serve as an instructor in the Department of Anthropology following adequate coursework.
 These appointments cover tuition and provide a stipend to support the student while they continue their coursework, degree requirements, and graduate research.
 All incoming students are considered for these positions and no extra materials are needed.

 Most items can be uploaded when completing the Graduate Admissions Application, which is an on-line application.
 If you have questions about the electronic submission of your application materials, please contact us at email@example.com.

 - Complete the Graduate Admissions Application for Anthropology (M.A. or Ph.D, as appropriate).
 This will start the upload process for all additional documents.